thunlp/Prompt-Transferability/README.md

 ## Reproduce results in the paper

 - [Prompt-Transferability-1.0](./Prompt-Transferability-1.0/) provide the original codes and details to reproduce the results in the paper.
 - [Prompt-Transferability-2.0-latest](https://github.com/thunlp/Prompt-Transferability/tree/main) refactors the Prompt-Transferability-1.0 and provides more user-friendly codes for users.
-In this `README.md`, we mainly demostrate the usage of the version 2.
+In this `README.md`, we mainly demostrate the usage of the `Prompt-Transferability-2.0-latest`.